 Unwind in the pool

 Whether you’re flying into the Mara or getting there by car from Nairobi, spending time in the pool is divine.
 The two-bed luxury villa with its dining room and outdoor pool that overlooks the garden is a real treat.
-What better way to start your safari in the Masai Mara in Kenya?
+What better way to start your conservancy safari in the Masai Mara in Kenya?

-In the distance we could hear Hyenas, and came across a herd of zebras and gazelles – talk about adrenaline!
+In the distance, we could hear Hyenas, and came across a herd of zebras and gazelles – talk about adrenaline!

 Day 2 Game Drive

-Your second day on your safari in the Masai Mara in Kenya should definitely consist of a full-day game drive.
+Your second day on your conservancy safari in the Masai Mara in Kenya should definitely consist of a full-day game drive.
 With a private car for each booking or group, you have your own driver and guide, ready to show you the Mara.

 A game drive typically starts around 5.00-5.30 AM to see the animals before the heat of the day.
 One of our first sightings was an elephant mum with her baby and a teenager that she took care of.
 Herds of gazelles, antelopes and zebras, a jackal that quickly disappeared, and so many giraffes that were unbothered by our presence – there was never a shortage of animals to see!